michelesr/thesis/src/ci.md

 Note: the http protocol has been used for the push because Gogs is running in a local environment, and, for security reasons, needs to be replaced with HTTPS or SSH when the SCM system is running in a remote server.

+### Docker Compose configuration

+Gasista Felice is configured, through `docker-compose.yml`, to pull the images for the application components from Docker Hub, and to mount the source code of the application from the local repository to allow changes to be reflected inside the container.

+This approach is perfect for development, where every change to the code has to be applied immediately without the rebuild of the images, but in production the code is copied when the images are built and changes imply rebuilding.

+The components Dockerfile are designed to always do a COPY instruction to copy the source code from the repository at build time, but if the `docker-compose.yml` contains mount instruction, the content copied at build time is replaced with the content of the repository that resides in the developer host.

+To provide a Continuous Integration testing environment closer to the production environment, a new `docker-compose.yml` is required:

+    proxy:
+      build: ./proxy
+      ports:
+        - '127.0.0.1:8080:80'
+        - '127.0.0.1:8443:443'
+      links:
+        - front
+        - back

+    front:
+      build: ./ui

+    back:
+      build: ./gasistafelice
+      ports:
+        - '127.0.0.1:7000:7000'
+      links:
+        - db
+      env_file: ./settings_ci.env

+    db:
+      image: postgres:9.4
+      env_file: ./settings_ci.env

+    e2e:
+      build: ./test/e2e
+      links:
+        - hub

+    ...
+    ...

+In this `docker-compose.yml` the `image` instructions are replaced with `build`, and path for the Dockerfile with the build instructions are provided for every application component image.
+To avoid conflict with the original docker compose file, this configuration file can be called `docker-compose-ci.yml`.

+The `settings.env` has been replaced with `settings-ci.env` in some components to override the environment variables used inside the container in order to reproduce a production environment.

+These changes has been saved in the `dev-ci` branch of the gasistafelice repository waiting the upstream merge.

 ## Jenkins